Old Lutherans: Prussian Union

 After Scheibel, Eduard Huschke became the leader of Old Lutherans.
 Other famous Old Lutherans included Henrik Steffens, H. E. F. Guericke, Kahnis and Rudolf Rocholl.

-Union also caused a confessional Lutheran counter-reaction called Neo-Lutheranism.
+Union also caused a confessional Lutheran counter-reaction, Neo-Lutheranism.

-Upon Frederick William's death in 1840, persecution of the Old Lutherans eased substantially.
-However, Old Lutherans continued to find themselves marginalized, especially the clergy who did not have many of the same rights and support accorded to clergy of the Union church.
+Upon Frederick William's death in 1840, the persecution of the Old Lutherans eased substantially.
+However, Old Lutherans continued to find themselves marginalised, especially the clergy, which had fewer rights and less support than those accorded to clergy of the Union Church.

-Old Lutherans formed several synods (e.g. in 1841 the Evangelical Lutheran Church in Prussia, seated in Breslau, officially recognised on 23 July 1845), which through various mergers eventually resulted in the present-day Independent Evangelical-Lutheran Church (SELK).
+Old Lutherans formed several synods, such as in 1841 the Evangelical Lutheran Church in Prussia, seated in Breslau, officially recognised on 23 July 1845.
+Through various mergers, they have eventually resulted in the Independent Evangelical-Lutheran Church (SELK).

 Immigration to Australia, New Zealand and America

 By 1835 many dissenting Old Lutheran groups were looking to emigration as a means to finding religious freedom.
 Some groups emigrated to Australia and the United States in the years leading up to 1841.